ackrok/Krok-etal_2023/README.md

-# Krok_2023_ACh-DA_ms
+# Krok-etal_2023_DA-ACh

-The functions and script in this repository were developed to process, analyzem and visualize data acquired during fiber photometry and electrophysiological experiments.
+The functions and script in this repository were developed to process, analyzem and visualize data acquired during fiber photometry and electrophysiological experiments presented in Krok et al. 2023.

 This pipeline includes the following processing / analysis: